Parmicciano/themasternetwork/docs/content/en/host-an-api-with-ssl.md

 <img src="/dnsrecords.png" alt="porkbun dns zone for ssl certification ssl https">
 Wait a few minutes for the dns propagation to take place.
 Then press enter. <br>
 That's it!
 You have created your certificate approved by an authority.
-Then, you have to tell the reverse proxy your site and the location of your certificates.
+Then, you have to tell the reverse proxy of the <a href="https://masternetwork.dev">masternetwork</a>your site and the location of your certificates.
 <img src="/newhttpswebsite.png" alt="website with ssl masternetwork certificate">
 You must enter the path to your certificate so that the reverse proxy can expose your site with the certificate (attention, your site must be exposed to port 80 and not 443)
 <br>